 Friend Charles got marooned on a Seychellois island from drinking too much.
 Drink – hard liquor – made them forget about their yacht and it broke anchor and drifted off without them.
+They were marooned like My Man Friday.
+And his mate, the colonial.
 He’s writing a book about his adventures, of which more later, when he has published and become famous.
 On this lonely island he met ‘an Empire Games javelin champion.’

 I went looking for who that might be.
-I didn’t find a javelin gold medallist, but I found:
+I didn’t find a javelin gold medalist, but I found:

-Henry Beltsazer “Harry” Hart – an SA athlete born in Harrismith, Orange River Colony on the 2nd of September 1905.
-He died in Reitz on the 10th of November 1979.
+Henry Beltsazer “Harry” Hart – a South African athlete born in Harrismith, Orange River Colony on the 2nd of September 1905.

 At the 1930 Empire Games in Canada he won the gold medals in the discus and shot put competitions, and bronze in the javelin throw.
 He finished fifth in the 120 yards hurdles.